GorillaDev420/OS-lab1/docs/report.md

 6. **Background Execution:**

-Only frontground processes need to blocking-wait for its children, while background processes can run quietly without blocking the shell process.
+Only frontground processes need to blocking-wait for their children, while background processes can run quietly without blocking the shell process.

 The parent-child pattern shall look as follows: